-The Board presents our Sixth Sustainability Report.
-As the Board of Directors (the "Board"), for Bonvests Holdings Limited and its subsidiaries (the "Group") we recognise the importance of sustainable business growth to both strengthen our industry position and deliver benefits to our shareholders, employees and other stakeholders.
+The Board presents our seventh sustainability report.
+As the Board of Directors (the "Board"), for the Group, we recognise the importance of sustainable business growth to both strengthen our industry position and deliver benefits to our shareholders, employees and other stakeholders.
 The Board oversees the direction of sustainability within the Group as well as the management of sustainability-related performance and development of the sustainability report.